-Gut feelings get all the press, but your gut may be more of a thinker than you knew.
-Scientists now think of it as your second brain.
+Gut feelings get all the press, but your gut may be more of a thinker than you know.
+Some scientists now consider it a second brain.
 While it won’t necessarily help you study for an exam or get a promotion, your gut can influence the chemistry of your mood, emotions, immune system, and long-term health.
 Research even suggests the gut can “learn” new tricks through conditioning.
 These powerful connections are part an emerging field of science called neurogastroenterology designed to study the gut-brain link.
-Here are 10 facts you may not know about your smart gut.
+Here are 10 facts you may not know about your gut.

-You might think of your gut as the rebel against authority; it doesn’t wait for your brain’s impulses to do the important work of digestion.
-It doesn’t need to—it acts as its own “brain.”
-No other organ—not even the all-powerful heart—can pull that off.
+You might think of your gut as a rebel against authority.
+It doesn’t wait for your brain’s impulses to do the important work of digestion, because it doesn’t need to—it acts as its own “brain.”
+No other organ, not even the all-powerful heart, can pull that off.

-Your gut’s power to think for itself is no surprise; there are millions of brain cells, or neurons, in its lengthy coils (9 meters of intestines, from esophagus to anus).
+Your gut’s power to think for itself is no surprise; there are millions of neurons in its lengthy coils (9 meters of intestines, from esophagus to anus).
 That’s more neurons than are found in the spinal cord or peripheral nervous system.

 Some 95 percent of your body’s serotonin, that marvelous mood molecule that antidepressant drugs like Prozac keep in your body, can be found in the gut.
-Think about that.
-It’s no wonder that diet, medications, and antibiotics can wreak havoc on one’s mood.
+So, it’s no wonder that diet, medications, and antibiotics can wreak havoc on one’s mood.

 In a study of the serotonin-gut relationship, scientists discovered an unexpected link between the gut and the bones.
 Inhibiting the gut’s release of serotonin counteracted the bone-density reduction of osteoporosis in mice.
 This research is going into studies on new osteoporosis-fighting drugs.

 7. RESEARCH SHOWS LINKS BETWEEN AUTISM AND HAVING FEWER STRAINS OF GUT BACTERIA.